 With full-time access to the very latest hardware and software in the industry.

 The MINT program will require you to design new software and hardware configurations to solve problems or improve performance.
 Working in our multi-million dollar MINT network lab means you will always have access to what is needed for these activities and advancements.

-Your learning will always be up-to-date because the technology in the MINT lab is being constantly being updated with new with new acquisitions.
+Your learning will always be up-to-date because the technology in the MINT lab is updated annually.

 When our program started in 2004, new equipment was generously donated by Cisco Systems Inc. and TELUS Inc.

-Since then we have added a high-speed OC-192 optical ring, new edge routers, and a diversity of last-mile technologies including ADSL, VDSL and GPON.
+Since then we have added a high-speed OC-48 optical ring, new edge routers, and a diversity of last-mile technologies including ADSL, VDSL and GPON.